Wesp910/Artificial-Intelligence-Term-Project/docs/milestones/Milestone-3-Complete.md

 ### AI Assistance Acknowledgment

+This project utilized **ChatGPT (OpenAI, 2024)** for various development tasks including:
+- Code optimization strategy recommendations (connection pooling, model pre-loading patterns)
+- Error handling and retry logic implementation patterns
+- Experimental protocol design and statistical analysis guidance
+- Documentation structure and clarity improvements
+- LaTeX formatting and citation management

-This project utilized ChatGPT (OpenAI, 2024) for various development tasks including code optimization strategies, error handling pattern recommendations, documentation improvements, and experimental design suggestions.
-Specific instances of AI assistance are noted throughout this report with in-text citations.
-All core algorithmic decisions, system architecture choices, and experimental analyses were performed by the project team with AI serving as a supplementary development tool.
+**Specific AI-assisted implementations** are noted throughout this report with explicit in-text citations (see Figures 7-10).
+All core algorithmic decisions, system architecture choices, neural model selections, and experimental analyses were performed independently by the project team (Wes & JB).
+ChatGPT served as a supplementary development tool similar to consulting Stack Overflow or technical documentation, with all AI-generated suggestions reviewed, tested, and validated by team members before integration.

+**Experimental data collection and analysis:** All accuracy assessments and latency measurements were conducted manually by team members using the test scripts detailed in the Experiments section.
+ChatGPT was not used to generate, simulate, or fabricate experimental results.
+Statistical analysis and visualization code was developed with ChatGPT assistance, but all underlying data is real and reproducible.

 In summary, cascaded systems remain practical for near-term development, while direct systems represent the cutting edge of technology.
 Our project employs cascaded methods for practical implementation convenience, incorporating lessons from direct translation and prosodic pattern research.